-The Fund intends to offer three separate classes of shares designated as Class W Shares, Class I Shares and Founders Shares.
+The Fund offers three separate classes of shares designated as Class W Shares, Class I Shares and Founders Shares.
 Each Class of Shares is subject to different fees and expenses.
 The Fund may offer additional Classes of Shares in the future.
-The Fund has applied for an exemptive order from the SEC with respect to the Fund's multi-class structure.
-Founders Shares will be the only class offered for purchase until the Fund has received an exemptive order permitting the multi-class structure.
-There is no assurance that the Fund will be granted such exemptive order.

 Before the Fund began the Private Offering, the Predecessor Fund reorganized with and transferred all its portfolio securities into the Fund and the Predecessor Fund ceased operations.
 The Predecessor Fund maintained an investment objective, strategies and investment policies, and guidelines that were, in all material respects, equivalent to those of the Fund.
 The Fund has the same investment adviser and portfolio managers as the Predecessor Fund.
-The Predecessor Fund was a private fund not subject to registration under the Investment Company Act in reliance on Section 3(c)(7) of the Investment Company Act.
+The Predecessor Fund not subject to registration under the Investment Company Act in reliance on Section 3(c)(7) of the Investment Company Act.